 Decades of research shows that finasteride is safe and generally well tolerated by patients.
 A small percentage of men might experience sexual side effects, but these are rare and generally reversible.

 In one clinical study, 3.8% of patients taking finasteride experienced side effects versus 2.1% in the placebo group.
-This leaves a 1.7% difference in patients who experienced side effects likely related to taking finasteride.
+That means 1.7% of patients experienced side effects directly related to taking finasteride.

 More research shows that side effects stop once the drug is discontinued, and the side effect rate actually drops to 0.3% by the fifth year of treatment.